‘Incoming,’ someone screamed and I saw everyone run for cover under the bird places.

 ‘Yes, and now we wait to see what the news hounds do, then we do something better.
 It’s a competition young Frank, and we need to win.’

-The humans and their huge yellow monster stopped and looked at everyone watching them.
-The news hounds got snarly, but had made no threatening moves and held their ground.
-While Rocky was looking the other way, young Frank ran back to the bush.
-He had no time to say anything and guessed lunch was off.
+The humans and their huge yellow monster stopped.
+They turned to see everyone watching them.
+The news hounds got snarly, but made no threatening moves.
+They held their ground.
+I was looking the other way, and young Frank ran back to hide under the bird places.

 ‘Rocky,’ young Frank whispered, and I knew he thought he’d never see me again.
 I thought I’d never see me again.